core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Additionally, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, would prevent attackers from overloading the client's storage and creating processing overhead on the client.

 Note that, as discussed in {{ssec-key-rotation}}, a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request.

+### Supporting Observe ###

+If Observe {{RFC7641}} is supported, for each ongoing observation, the client MUST use the stored value of the 'kid' parameter from the original Observe request, as value for the 'request\_kid' parameter in the two external\_aad structures (see {{sec-cose-object-ext-aad-enc}} and {{sec-cose-object-ext-aad-sign}}), when verifying notifications for that observation.

+This ensures that the client can correctly verify notifications, even in case it is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{ssec-wrap-around-partial-iv}}).

 # Responsibilities of the Group Manager # {#sec-group-manager}